wyona/yanel-contributions/ajax-components/src/lookup-tree/README.txt

 lookup-upload-action-url: to where should a upload request be sent.
 lookup-upload-submit-button-label: the label of the submit button of the uplad form
 lookup-upload-enabled: true/false to disable the upload widget.
+lookup-create-folder-name-default: default text of the folder name input field lookup-current-path-label": Label in front of the display of the current path. lookup-create-folder-enabled": true/false to disable the create-new-folder widget.

 Exampe lookupTreeConfig: